sww1235/Ideas-for-my-computing-systems/general-ideas.md

 See [potential pxelinux config file](./default) for actual potential config. what is listed below are just ideas.

+Use MAC specific configs for specific machines, that boot a specific imaging/update script by default, else then use default config file that defaults to main menu.

 -   Hard drive testing tools

     -   Western Digital Tools (WD Tools)